-Advisory Council meetings are open to the public electronically.
+Board of Public Education meetings are open to the public electronically.
 For those wishing to give virtual public comment, please contact bpe@mt.gov to request the zoom link for the meeting.
+To watch the meeting streamed live, please visit the Montana Board of Public Education Youtube.